-Dresser Pineville Site - Remediation
+Dresser Pineville Site

-Historic soil, groundwater, and soil gas contamination from an industrial solvent was discovered at the Dresser, LLC facility.
-Dresser is in the process of investigating the area of contamination.
-It has contracted with environmental consulting companies including Stantec and GHD to carry out the investigation.
-The main contaminant is trichloroethene also known as trichloroethylene.
-Perchloroethylene, also known as tetrachloroethylene, is present as a co-contaminant, probably as a function of the original product mixture.
+Historic soil, groundwater, surface water, and soil gas contamination from the release of an industrial solvent was discovered at the Dresser, LLC (Dresser) facility.
+Dresser previously manufactured industrial valves and components at the facility, which ceased operation in December 2016.
+The former processes included degreasing metal components with trichloroethene also known as trichloroethylene.
+The source of the contamination was identified as a tank used to store the material, along with other material management areas, located onsite.
+Dresser has conducted extensive investigation of the onsite and offsite areas of contamination and has ongoing investigation activities in specific areas to further characterize and monitor the impact.
+It has contracted with environmental consulting companies including Stantec Consulting Services, Inc. and GHD Services, Inc.to carry out the investigations.
+The main onsite and offsite contamination is from trichloroethene.
+Additionally, perchloroethylene, also known as tetrachloroethylene, is present as a minor co-contaminant onsite, probably as a function of the original solvent product mixture.
 Breakdown products also known as daughter compounds are also present.

-The owner of the industrial property is:
+The owner of the Dresser industrial property is:

 Dresser, LLC